 Flying with a gun can sound very intimidating especially since the tragedy of September 11th in 2001.
 Just remember to follow the company's rules and that this is something normal that people do every single day.

 The last thing you need to check is if your conceal carry license is honored wherever you are flying to.
 If it’s not by chance, then it’s recommended that you do not take your EDC.
 USCCA does have a concealed carry Reciprocity Map that you can check out or you can always do the footwork yourself and call your states attorney general for the information.
+If you don’t have USCCA, then check out this comparison to learn about other CCW insurances and policies.

 DISCLAIMER: This content is for general educational and informational purposes only.
 Readers and viewers are responsible for knowing and understanding all appropriate local, national and international laws relating to self-defense, reasonable force, and the use of any and all weaponry, acting in accordance with all applicable laws, at all times.
 Neither Gunspot or Tulster assume any responsibility for the use or misuse of information or instruction.
 We encourage all firearm owners to seek out professional in-person instruction.
 No video or blog replaces in-person training with qualified professionals to ensure you learn and train safely